 Schools may have been shut down in 2020, but Lion's product segments are diversified enough to sustain the company until they reopen.
-Now that we're looking forward to vaccines with 90% success rates, demand for school buses could give Lion electric stock a nice jolt down the line.
+Now that we're looking forward to vaccines with over 90% success rates, demand for school buses could give Lion electric stock a nice jolt down the line.

-This company is clearly on the way to massive growth.
+Now, with Lion showing its range, the company is clearly on the way to massive growth.

 It was founded in 2008 and already has over 300 vehicles on the road.

 As far as EV stocks go, we'd say Lion is in league with Workhorse… or better.

 Get the Best Stocks in America – No Sign-Up Required

 Our chief investment strategist knows that 2021 could be the start of a generational stock buying opportunity.

 So he's showing you which stocks you should consider buying NOW and which to sell ASAP.

 With his help, you'll know how to be in the best position possible to potentially make a fortune next year.